Desh Premee: Synopsis

 Master Dinanath is a freedom fighter and participated in the war against the British in 1942 and independence was eventually won in 1947.
-But after independence, the people's love for their country seems to be diminishing and they are too busy betraying it like ex British landlord Thakur Pratab Singh.
+But after independence, the people's love for their country seems to be diminishing and they are too busy betraying it like ex British landlord Thakur Pratap Singh.
 In 1967 Master Dinanath finds out about Thakur Pratab Singh's illegal activities such as smuggling of weapons and ammunition and gets him arrested.
-In revenge for putting him in prison, Pratab Singh gets Master Dinanath's wife Bharati and daughter Priti kidnapped by Thakur's partner in crime Sher Singh to try to change his ways but, to no avail.
+In revenge for putting him in prison, Pratap Singh gets Master Dinanath's wife Bharati and daughter Priti kidnapped by Thakur's partner in crime Sher Singh to try to change his ways but, to no avail.
 Thakur also provokes an attack on Masterji's home by the local villagers, who accuse Dinanath of betraying his country and he is forced to flee his home with his young son Raju.
 His wife becomes a victim of leprosy and escapes from Sher Singh, leaving her daughter Priti in a friend's care.
 Masterji is informed that his wife and daughter could be dead as they find a necklace of hers near the train tracks.
 Masterji is devastated by his wife and daughter's loss and he and his son move on with their life.

 They settle into a slum called Bharat Nagar, which is divided into four sections with a don in each of different backgrounds: Punjabi, a Tamilian.
 Bengali and Muslim.
 All of them love their own section, but nobody thinks of themselves as Indian except Masterji.
 Masterji tries to bring peace between the four dons and once they settle their differences, the four underworld dons use the Masterji's stay in Bharat Nagar to cover up their own illegal activities.

 15 years later in 1982, Masterji's now grown-up son Raju turns out to be the opposite of his father.
 He starts working for Thakur Pratap Singh, unaware that Thakur had once kidnapped his mother and sister.
 Will Raju find out what Thakur did to his family?
 Will Master Dinanath find out his son is not who he thinks he is? and will Master ever find his wife and daughter again?